• Skip to primary navigation

 Vegan Potato Corn Chowder

 Vegan Potato Corn Chowder is a thick and hearty, dairy-free recipe.
 It takes only one pot and a few simple ingredients you have in your kitchen.
-This rich and chunky soup will keep you warm all winter long!
+This rich and creamy soup will keep you warm all winter long!

 Vegan Potato Corn Chowder in a bowl topped with green onions and black pepper.
 Served with a sourdough bread loaf.